 Toyotas as a brand are very reliable.
 They also are known to have cheap replacement parts.
 This allows most of their automobiles to last a long time and cost little to maintain.
 The Aygo is also great on gas, which will help your wallet in the long run.

 The Kia Picanto is another excellent compact car for European driving.
 It can also maneuver well and fit into tight spaces.
 It also comes equipped with a touchscreen infotainment system, which can sync to your favorite media players and apps.

 While the Kia Picante is compact, it does have many storage capabilities.
 There is a dual-level luggage board in the back and a split-folding seat in the back to maximize storage capacity.
 The car is also designed for its safety and reliability.
 It’s not, however, a good car for a taller individual.

 Hyundai i10 – from €17,995

 The Hyundai i10 prides itself on both its safety and its connectivity.
 In regards to safety, it has excellent grades for most safety tests.
-It also comes equipped with several safety features, including high beam assist (HBA).
-The Hyundai i10 is also very appealing for the technologically savvy.
+It also comes equipped with several safety features, including a high beam assist (HBA).
+The Hyundai i10 is also very appealing to the technologically savvy.